zh3w4ng/docker-alpine/README.md

-# Alpine Linux with S6 Overlay
+# Alpine Linux with S6